 We know plants need light to allow photosynthesis to transform the light into energy for the plant.
 The amount of light a plant requires depends on the plant.
 To thrive and produce good plant growth, flowering plants and young seedling need a higher light intensity for several hours each day.

 In the incandescent light, produced by the familiar regular electric light bulb, illumination comes from heating a tungsten filament by electricity.
-They do not produce the light spectrum for good plant growth.
+They do not produce the full-spectrum light need for good plant growth.
 Incandescent bulbs are not energy efficient and waste energy by putting off a lot of heat.

 Fluorescent light is produced by a tubular electric lamp, the inner surface is coated with phosphor or a phosphorescent substance.
 The tube contains a blend of argon and nitrogen gases and a small drop of mercury, which, when hit by electrons, causes the phosphor to put off visible light.

 Fluorescent lights win over incandescent bulbs for staying cooler, are much more energy efficient and have a long life span which saves money, plus they offer a lighting spectrum in the blue light and red light range that plants love.
-The bulbs when placed in a lighting fixture containing a reflective hood will help get the most from your artificial light source.
+Full-spectrum fluorescent bulbs, when placed in a lighting fixture containing a reflective hood, will help get the most from your artificial light source.